shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 Our aim is to recognize the emotions of humans examining their facial expressions and classifying them into various emotion classes.

-The model should recognize the emotion in real – time and should be very fast.
+The model should recognize the emotions in real – time and should be very fast.

-The model should recognize emotion by performing moderate computations (no complex computations like DNNs) but should be very accurate.
+The model should recognize emotions by performing moderate computations (no complex computations like DNNs) but should be very accurate.

-Emotion of the person is to be recognized can possess various poses of the face and the architecture of face may differ from one another.
+Emotions of a person is to be recognized can possess various poses of the face and the architecture of face may differ from one another.

 So, now our vision is clear and we focus on how to fulfill them.